mihirobendre/my-coe332-hws/homework03/README.md

 # Analyzing NASA's Meteorite Landings Dataset

 ## Project Objective
-This project aims to provide functions to analyze data from The HUGO Gene Nomenclature Committee's gene dataset.
-By processing and analyzing this data, researchers and enthusiasts can gain insights into the distribution and characteristics of gene data, contributing to our understanding of human genomes.
+This project aims to provide functions to analyze data from The NASA's meteorite dataset.
+By processing and analyzing this data, researchers and enthusiasts can gain insights into the distribution and characteristics of the data, contributing to our understanding of space exploration.

 ## Folder Contents
 - `gcd_algorithm.py`: Contains the function for calculating the great circle distance algorithm.